-University Travel for faculty, researchers, staff, students, groups, and University guests should be booked through the Travel and Expense program, either via Concur or by contacting World Travel.
+University Travel for faculty, researchers, academic professionals, staff, students, groups, and University guests should be booked through the Travel and Expense program, either via Concur or by contacting World Travel.

 Funds awarded to students for the purpose of travel and related activities should be recorded in the SAFE system.
+No University funding shall be dispersed until the travel registration process is complete.

-Princeton travelers are advised to review the Global Safety & Security section of the Princeton International website, where they will find destination guidance, information on routine and emergency issues while traveling, and frequently asked questions (FAQs).
+Princeton travelers are advised to review the Global Safety & Security section of the Princeton International website, where they will find a travel safety toolkit, destination guidance, information on routine and emergency issues while traveling, and frequently asked questions (FAQs).